 But that is the key to fishing, sometimes I just love the boat ride, or walking on the beach.
 Catching a fish is the optional extra.
 If we expect to catch something each time we will be disappointed often.

 So the key is to relax and enjoy the surroundings, then if the fish are not biting its not a big deal.
 This simple trick will make your fishing trips so much more enjoyable.

 Men and women are wired differently that’s why men are from Mars and women are from Venus.
 We relax differently so what works for one may not work for the other.

 If you have never been fishing before just search for what fish can be caught in your local area.
 Go for a walk to your local jetty or lake and talk to some of the old-timers who look like they have been doing it forever.

 They will be more than happy to give you some tips.
 Generally, the angling community is a very friendly bunch of people.
-Probably because we have all learned to just chill and relax, and sometimes we get excited when we have a large marine creature on the end of our line.
+Probably because we have all learned to just chill and relax, and sometimes we get excited when we have a large marine creature at the end of our line.

-Now you have many reasons to fish, get out there and be the master of the water.
+Now you have many reasons to fish, get out there, and be the master of the water.